chingu-voyages/v17-vue-team-01/README.md

 ```
 If event doesn't exist, it will fail with msg no event found.
 Tha advisable timeslots array will contain the days and times that all users from the event have already selected.
+If no advisable timeslots yet, array has only a single string with output.

 + Update event details